michellejl/gatsby-portfolio/README.md

 # TODO:

+- Parse markdown brought in from Contentful (for when content might be more complicated than basically a single paragraph of text.)

 ## /now
   - archives of old /now updates
   - make sure now.js component is always pulling in the most recent update.